 - Medical treatment is becoming more expensive day-by-day.
 Preventive occupational health screening helps identify most ailments at an early stage.
 Therefore, timely, accurate treatment can be planned.

-What to expect during Occupational Health assessment?
+What to expect during Occupational Health Check up?

 An initial conversation with a consultant takes about 45 minutes.
 They will ask about any pre-existing conditions and treatment that they might be receiving.
 As well as any difficulties arising from the work being undertaken and any activities outside of work that they’re involved with.
 Following the assessment, the health professional will send a work fitness certificate.
 This will provide details of the employee’s ability to work and proposals for any job modifications or adjustments to support them.

 The World Health Organization (WHO) has identified eight factors as health risks.
 During the initial consultation, the specialist may inquire about some of the following:

 - Poor diet.